Motion Sickness Treatments

 Friends who have tried acupuncture as protection against their motion sickness report that it works wonders.
 Two of them had previously tried motion bands and bracelets with limited success, and one with no success at all, but all found acupuncture prevented the nausea and enabled sickness-free travel.
 A friend who takes annual cruises has suffered no sea sickness at all since she started having an acupuncture treatment prior to each trip.

 The downside of course - other than the cost involved - is that you need to be organized and book at least one session prior to your trip.
 If you're planning a cruise, however, you may be in luck as cruise ships increasingly offer acupuncture as part of their menu of spa treatments.
-Celebrity Cruises now offers 'Acupuncture at Sea' in dedicated onboard acupuncture clinics.
+Celebrity Cruises now offers 'Acupuncture at Sea' in dedicated onboard acupuncture clinics (see also my notes on cruising).

 To locate a qualified and registered acupuncturist in the USA contact the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) or the American Association of Acupuncture and Oriental Medicine (AAAOM).